 Message from the Chair

-Both of our degrees are "Bachelor of Science" offerings.
-This designation means our programs apply both theory and practice in classes.
-Our students will graduate from our programs with a portfolio of work from their classes and we encourage our students to seek valuable workplace experiences through for-credit internships.
-Our Bachelor of Science designation also means we align with the growing area of STEM--Science, Technology, Engineering, and Mathematics.
+The Bachelor of Science designation means our programs apply both theory and practice in classes.
+Our students graduate from our programs with a portfolio of work from their classes and we encourage our students to seek valuable workplace experiences through for-credit internships.
+Our Bachelor of Science designation also means we align with the growing area of STEM—Science, Technology, Engineering, and Mathematics.
 Ultimately, we connect theory and practice in ways that make meaning for students and resonate for employers.

 Dr. Laura A. Palmer